 In this post we list a number of drone insurance providers and whether they provide recreational or commercial UAV insurance, along with some of the features that makes each one unique.

 Coverage: Both commercial and recreational.
-USA only.
+USA and Canada.

 Skywatch provides a great service for US based drone operators, offering both on-demand and monthly plans for UAV insurance.
 They also have some very innovative features such as their Skywatch Map and Flight app that rewards customers based on their track record of flying.